LoonyPandora/Dancer-Session-DBI/README.markdown

 table type doesn't support `TEXT`

 A timestamp field that updates when a session is updated is recommended, so you can expire sessions server-side as well as client-side.
+You can do this in MySQL with the following SQL.
+Other database engines are left as an exercise for the reader.

     `last_active` timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP

-This session engine will not automagically remove expired sessions on the server, but with a timestamp field as above, you should be able to to do this.
+This session engine will not automagically remove expired sessions on the server, but with a timestamp field as above, you should be able to to do this manually.

 # METHODS